-There is no requirement for students to have instrumental or singing lessons prior to starting the GCSE Music course, but it is recommended to do so from the start of Year 9.
-It is also necessary for all GCSE Music students to commit to regular independent practice time on their instrument or voice each week.
+There is no requirement for students to have instrument or singing lessons prior to starting the GCSE Music course, but it will be necessary for all GCSE Music students to commit to regular independent practice time on their instrument or voice each week.

-Unit 1: Performing - Teacher assessed portfolio 30%

-Students will be required to perform on their instrument or voice, as a soloist and as part of an ensemble with at least one other performer.
+Unit 1: Performing - Students will be required to perform on their instrument or voice as a soloist and as part of an ensemble with at least one other performer.
+Each performance will be marked out of 30 to give a total mark out of 60 for this unit.

-Unit 2: Composing - Teacher assessed portfolio 30%

-Using music technology or otherwise, students will have to compose two songs or pieces of music with a combined duration of at least three minutes - at least one composition will be in response to a brief set by the exam board.
+Unit 2: Composing - Students will have to compose two songs or pieces of music with a combined duration of at least three minutes - at least one composition will be in response to a brief set by the exam board.
+Each composition is marked out of 30 giving a total mark out of 60 for this unit.

-Unit 3: Appraising - Externally assessed examination 40%

-Students will sit a 1 hour and 15 minute exam where they will listen to extracts of music and be tested on their knowledge of the areas of study and set works listed above.
+Unit 3: Appraising - Students will sit a 1 hour and 45 minute exam where they will be tested on their knowledge of the set works listed above, which will be studied throughout the course, and one unfamiliar piece of music.